Gredra2656/Dont_Budge-It/README.md

 11. As a user, I want to be able to save my budget so that I can edit it later. - DONE
 12. As a user, I want to be able to open my old budget to pick up where I left off. - DONE
 13. As a user, I would like to save my budget for the month to a csv/excel spreadsheet.

+## Grading Instructions
+1. My first event related to adding x's to a y is demonstrated in the debt management buttons.
+If you select the "Add" button below the debt management graph, you can construct a debt account which is then added to the main user account.
+By mousing over the column "Current Balance" you can see displayed the current balance of the debt.
+Then, when you mouse over the column "Future Balance" you can see the balance that the debt will be next month with interest applied.
+2. My second event related to adding x's to a y is demonstrated in the debt management buttons.
+If you select the "Pay Balance" button below the debt management graph, you can enter the name of one of your debtAccounts and enter the amount you would like to pay off of that debt.
+3. For further demonstration of x to a y, look at the source graph, where the add and remove buttons allow you to modify the sources attached to the account
+4. You can locate the visual components by launching the application and adding various elements through add buttons.
+When you add an element to the account it is automatically refreshed and displayed.
+Should this not function as expected please push control-R, or go to the Chart menu and select refresh.
+The graphs and the mascot are my visual components.
+5. You can save the state of the application by going to the file menu tab and selecting save.
+Alternatively, control-S.
+6. You can load the state of the application by going to the file menu tab and selecting load.
+Alternatively, control-F.

+**NOTE !!
+For elements like removing a source, removing/paying debt, etc. the name is case sensitive!!**